-Cremation continues to gain in popularity; many families and individuals choose cremation as an alternative to traditional burial.
-Flexible memorial options ensure a meaningful and personalized reflection of the life lived.
-Distinctive Life Funeral Homes has expertise in offering affordable cremation services that are still personal and meaningful to those left behind and respectful to the loved one that has passed.
+Many families and individuals choose cremation as an alternative to traditional burial for a variety of reasons, including the flexibility in memorial options that ensure a meaningful and personalized reflection of the life lived.
+With our experienced team of funeral directors, Distinctive Life Funeral Homes is able to offer affordable cremation services that are still personal and meaningful to family and friends, while being a respectful reflection of your loved one’s life.

 As more and more people plan ahead, we hear from many individuals that they don’t want a big “fuss” when they are gone; they “just want to be cremated.”
 Cremation is a versatile option because it provides ample time for the family to gather, it allows for easy transportation of the remains, and it makes for a simple means of disposition.